If an angle in standard position has its terminal side passing th... | Study Prep in Pearson+

 Master Drawing Angles in Standard Position with a bite sized video explanation from PatrickStart learning

-If an angle in standard position has its initial side along the positive x-axis and its terminal side passes through point D on the unit circle such that the intercepted arc AD measures , what is the measure of arc AD?
+If two diameters of a intersect to form an at the center, what is the measure of the formed between them?

-If an angle in standard position has its terminal side passing through the point , which of the following could be the measure in degrees of the angle's reference angle ?
+If an angle is in standard position and its terminal side passes through the point on the coordinate plane, what is the measure of in degrees?

-An angle in standard position has its initial side along the positive -axis and its terminal side passes through the point on the unit circle.
-What is the measurement of this angle in degrees?
+Rectangle is rotated clockwise around point so that it maps onto itself.
+What is the smallest positive angle of rotation that will accomplish this?

-If an angle in standard position intercepts an arc of a unit circle with a measure of , what is the measure of the arc in degrees?
+If an angle in standard position has its terminal side passing through the point on the unit circle, what is the measure of the angle in ?

-Given that angle is in standard position and its terminal side passes through the point , which of the following is the approximate measure of angle in degrees?
+If an angle is in standard position and its terminal side passes through the point , what is the measure of to the nearest degree?

 Angles in Standard Position practice set